Vienna has plenty of rare sights, but perhaps none rarer than the Giant Pandas found in Tiergarten Schönbrunn (the Vienna zoo).

-Where are they?
+Where are the pandas?

 The Panda backstory

-The post office brought out special panda stamps, the Chancellor welcomed them in person and they featured on TV and radio stations throughout the land.
+The post office brought out special panda stamps, the Chancellor welcomed them in person, and they featured on TV and radio stations throughout the land.